johnkinsky/book/docs/source/index.rst

 Is this an Active Project?
 ===========================

 Yes.
 It's active.
-This temporary version is only meant to help configure the build automation correctly.
+This temporary version is only meant to help configure the build and image creation automation correctly.

 I'm adding to this skeletal structure topic-by-topic and section-by-section as time permits.
-In addition to these temporary scetions, I will add sections and topics on the following subjects:
+In addition to these temporary sections, I will add sections and topics on the following subjects:

 - Workflow tracking and tools useful for technical writers
 - Analytics and analysis applied to documentation